+Marina is looking for the Board of Directors in the Netherlands to professionally manage HQ and local initiative of the Foundation in The Netherlands.
 Marina is the only expert for corporates, governments & municipalities in Sustainable Expatriation and is Sustainable Expatriation & Circular Recruitment idea and concept owner.
 Marina is a social sustainability of globalisation influencer on a mission to help corporates, municipalities, startups and international organisations to enable Sustainable Expatriation Way.
 Marina is B-economy changemaker, a graduate student of Copenhagen Business School who took her start-up to European Commission Investment Portal, shortlisted among the best 35 startups by European Business Angel Summit in 2020.

 Right at the COVID -19 outbreak in 2020, Marina started to develop her startup.
 November 2020, denied funding for Sustainable Expatriation radical innovation in Sweden, Marina was selected as a shortlisted startup for the European Business Angel Summit.
 Marina's project "Inclusive Economy for Marginalised Mothers" is registered on European Commission Investment Portal EIPP Nr.
 20201762 and is open for soft funding to create an all-inclusive ecosystem of support for expats globally and help businesses and governments to connect the dots between social sustainability, diversity, equality, inclusion, integration and globalisation.

 Helping expats of all genders left behind is a primary welfare focus of upcoming fundraising for addressing the COVID-19 challenge for affected expat partners, divorcees, widows and repatriates in need.
 Marina and her team are fundraising to build a global expat safety net, social and professional, addressing inequalities of expat partners, including home violence for stay at home people in global transition, who fall between all existing support systems of the world in each country.